vinceskahan/junk/README.md

 ### (7) edit weewx.conf file to set up the RSYNC uploader

-Now edit weewx.conf to set RSYNC up.
+Now we can finally edit weewx.conf to set RSYNC up.

 Use the remote server name or ip you specified above in your ssh config file, and set the path you want to upload to.
 The user is probably not needed due to